RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

   - The Parliament shall, subject to this constitution, have power to make laws with respect to ...
 Foreign Corporations, and trading or financial Corporations, formed within the limits of the Commonwealth
 - From Huddart Parker to Concrete Pipes
   - History
-    - The corporations power lay virtually dormant for 60 years, by way of the High Court’s initially limited interpretation in Huddart, Parker and Co Pty Ltd v Moorehead (1909) 8 CLR 330
+    - The corporations power lay virtually dormant for 60 years, by way of the High Court's initially limited interpretation in Huddart, Parker and Co Pty Ltd v Moorehead (1909) 8 CLR 330
     - revived in Strickland v Rocla Concrete Pipes (Concrete Pipes case) (1971) 124 CLR 46
     - The High Court finally confirmed the enormous scope of the corporations power in the case that challenged that legislation, New South Wales v Commonwealth (Work Choices case) (2006) 229 CLR 1
   - The power
-    - a class of legal persons, particular types of corporate entities, rather than a certain type of activity, such as “taxation” or “trade and commerce”, or a purpose, such as “defence”.
+    - a class of legal persons, particular types of corporate entities, rather than a certain type of activity, such as "taxation" or "trade and commerce", or a purpose, such as "defence".
   - Huddart, Parker and Co Pty Ltd v Moorehead (1909) 8 CLR 33
     - Huddart Parker was a company formed under Victorian law.
       - fined five pounds for refusing to answer certain questions in relation to suspected offences under ss 5 and 8 of the Australian Industries Preservation Act 1906 (Cth)
     - The sections of the Act which imposed the fines prohibited foreign, trading or financial corporations from engaging in agreements in restraint of trade, or from forming trade monopolies, in relation to all trade and commerce within the Commonwealth.
       - The majority felt that s 51(xx) should not be interpreted so as to invade the field of State law over domestic trade.
-      - Isaacs J wrote a forceful dissent, finding that s 51(xx) permitted the Commonwealth to regulate the conduct of corporations in their “transactions that affected the public”, a far wider view than the majority adopted.
+      - Isaacs J wrote a forceful dissent, finding that s 51(xx) permitted the Commonwealth to regulate the conduct of corporations in their "transactions that affected the public", a far wider view than the majority adopted.
     - The Huddart Parker interpretation of s 51(xx) left the Commonwealth with little power to regulate corporate activities.
   - Strickland v Rocla Concrete Pipes Ltd (1971) 124 CLR 468
     - involved a challenge to certain provisions in the Trade Practices Act 1965 (Cth).
       - Those provisions made certain anti-competitive agreements subject to examination (s 35) by requiring corporations to provide the particulars of all such restrictive trade agreements to the Commonwealth Commissioner of Trade Practices (ss 41-43).
       - Rocla was a party to an agreement which sought to reduce competition between concrete pipe manufacturers.
     - The High Court unanimously overturned Huddart Parker.
-Barwick CJ explained (at 488) that the Court’s reliance on the old reserved powers doctrine had “emasculate[d] the legislative power given by s 51(xx)”
+Barwick CJ explained (at 488) that the Court's reliance on the old reserved powers doctrine had "emasculate[d] the legislative power given by s 51(xx)"
       - Reserved powers enacted by the Engineers case
-      - The Commonwealth could not be prevented from regulating constitutional corporations on the basis that “their trading activities in intrastate trade was a matter for the State legislation exclusively” (at 488).
+      - The Commonwealth could not be prevented from regulating constitutional corporations on the basis that "their trading activities in intrastate trade was a matter for the State legislation exclusively" (at 488).
     - In short, the Court gave a wider reading to the scope of the corporations power, but the Trade Practices Act in its 1965 version reached out to corporations beyond those listed in s 51(xx)
       -  The Commonwealth gained significant regulatory power over economic activity if such activity was carried out by a trading, financial or foreign corporation.
       - Furthermore, the case confirmed that the corporations power could be used to regulate intrastate trade and commerce insofar as it was carried out by a constitutional corporation
-    - the Court expressly declined to define the scope or the limits of the corporations power, saying (at 490) that the “law develops case by case”
+    - the Court expressly declined to define the scope or the limits of the corporations power, saying (at 490) that the "law develops case by case"
 - Constitutional corporations
   - The Constitution identifies three types of corporations:
     - foreign,
     - trading
     - financial.
-  - The last two must be “formed within the limits of the Commonwealth”.
+  - The last two must be "formed within the limits of the Commonwealth".
     - Corporations that are not within these three categories are beyond the direct scope of s 51(xx
   - Foreign corporations
     - Foregin corporation def